 County-County Worker Flow

-Table 3-3a and Table 3-3b show the county-to-county worker flows from the ACS data (fratared to 2015 employment totals and 2015 workers at residence totals) and the estimated data respectively.
+Table 3-3a and Table 3-3b show the county-to-county worker flows from the ACS data (Fratared to 2015 employment totals and 2015 workers at residence totals) and the estimated data respectively.
 The ACS data have been scaled to the model totals.
 Table 3-4c shows the differences in percentages between these two sets of data.
 As can be seen from these differences, the estimated data do not deviate much from the observed data.
 This fact is further established by visualizing this comparison as a scatterplot (Figure 3-3) - the fitted line (black line) closely follows the best fit 45 degree line (green line).
 The correlation coefficient for these two sets of data points is 0.994.

 Absolute Terms